DarffourJoshua/DarffourJoshua/README.md

-Hello there, I am Darffour Joshua, a student at All Nations University pursuing Computer Science and was an intern at Trestle Academy from 05/2022 - 12/2022.
-I love coding and have hands-on experience in HTML, CSS, and vanilla JS.
-I am currently learning React JS I am very interested in using software to solve real-life problems.
-Also, how a computer works and how computer hardware components are connected to provide some functionality.
+I am Darffour Joshua a dedicated computer science student at All Nation University and a software engineer intern at Headstarter AI.
+With a strong foundation in web development built over the past two years, I am focused on creating dynamic and user-friendly web projects.
+This year, I have specialized in implementing sophisticated user authentication systems, including custom sign-in solutions and integration with third-party providers.
+Additionally, I have expanded my expertise by learning how to integrate AI APIs into web applications, enhancing client interactions with intelligent and responsive features.
+Driven by a passion for technology and innovation, I am committed to leveraging my skills to contribute to transformative projects in the tech industry.
 I love to join communities and forums that love coding and using software to solve problems.

 **Skills**
-Web development | Project Management | Data visualization and analytics.
+Software development | Project Management | Data Science.

 **Tools**
 <br />